 There have been no reportable environmental events under the regulations in Jujuy or Salta due to the Company's activities.
-However, surface water has accumulated at Diablillos from the flow of brine from drill holes which were drilled prior to the purchase of Borax Argentina S.A. by the local operating subsidiary of Rodinia Lithium Ltd, Potasio y Litio de Argentina ("PLASA").
-PLASA is currently owned by Lithium-X and Aberdeen International Limited.
-PLASA has been fined by the Salta government as a result of its activities at Diablillos.
-A stop work order was also issued against PLASA.
+However, surface water has accumulated at Diablillos from the flow of brine from drill holes which were drilled prior to the purchase of Borax Argentina by the local operating subsidiary of Rodinia Lithium Ltd, Potasio y Litio de Argentina ("PLASA").
+PLASA is currently owned by Lithium-X and Aberdeen International.
+PLASA has received a fine from the Salta government and has been stopped from exploring until the issue is rectified.
 PLASA has advised the Company that it is attending to remediation of the drill holes.

-Within its operations in Argentina, the Company has instituted ISO 31000, Risk Management.
-This complements ISO 9001, Quality Assurance, ISO 14001 Environmental Management BS OHSAS 18001 Occupational Health and Safety Management System which had already been implemented in FY2012.
-Borax Argentina S.A. is already accredited under ISO 9001.
+Within its' operations in Argentina, the Company has instituted ISO 31000, Risk Management.

+This complements ISO 9001, Quality Assurance, ISO 14001 Environmental Management BS OHSAS

+18001 Occupational Health and Safety Management System which had already been implemented in FY2012.
+Borax Argentina is already accredited under ISO 9001.